-The operation involves the insertion of small tubes (usually 3) through the abdominal wall through which a camera and surgical instruments can be passed.
+The operation involves the insertion of small tubes through the abdominal wall.
+A camera and surgical instruments are passed through these tubes to view the inside of your abdomen and perform the operation.
 When you wake up, you will see three or four plasters over the insertion sites.
 These sites will have been stitched or glued.